- Must you repair your car with an insurance payout?

-Do you have to repair your car with insurance money?
+Must you repair your car with an insurance payout?

 When you successfully file a claim, the auto insurance company will send out a check to make you whole.
 But do you always have to repair your car with the insurance money?
 Who gets the car insurance check?
 And what are your rights in determining how that insurance payout is spent?
 Here, we explain the insurance claims process once the car insurance check is in the mail.

 Whose name is on the car insurance check?

-Drivers who own their cars free of any loan obligation typically receive a check in their own name, says Loretta Worters, a spokesperson for the Insurance Information Institute.
+Drivers who own their cars free of any loan obligation typically receive a check in their name, says Loretta Worters, vice president of media relations for the Insurance Information Institute.